2020 Accessibility Awards

 The Advocacy Award

-The Advocacy Award recognizes an individual or group of people who have improved the quality of life for persons with disabilities.
+The Advocacy Award recognizes an individual or group of people who have improved the quality of life for persons with disabilities and are progressing accessible opportunities in Calgary.

 - Describe how a Calgarian or group within Calgary has improved services for persons with disabilities and how these services have improved quality of life.